msolberg/rhel-osp-on-satellite6/doc/install.md

 We will use a Life Cycle pattern which promotes from Library to Development to Production.

-In the Foreman UI, use the following steps to create two lifecycle environments for our OpenStack deployments.
+In the Satellite UI, use the following steps to create two lifecycle environments for our OpenStack deployments.

 1. Navigate to Content > Lifecycle Environments
 4. Click “+ New Environment Path” above the "Library" environment